Kaopiz/KProgressHUD/README.md

 ## Adding KProgressHUD to your project

 ### Gradle
-Include this in your module `build.gradle`
+Include this in your app `build.gradle`

 ```
 dependencies {